-EMA CHMP gives positive opinion on isatuximab combination for newly diagnosed myeloma
+EMA CHMP gives positive opinion on isatuximab combination for newly diagnosed myeloma patients

 On 14 November 2024, the Committee for Medicinal Products for Human Use (CHMP) recommended adding a new indication for isatuximab, a monoclonal antibody treatment marketed by Sanofi as Sarclisa ®.
 The CHMP is the European Medicines Agency’s committee playing a significant role in the assessment and authorisation of human medicines.
 The new indication for isatuximab is for first-line treatment of newly diagnosed myeloma patients who are ineligible for stem cell transplant, in combination with bortezomib, lenalidomide and dexamethasone.